mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

     **Positive Outcome**: Your existing user-base may appreciate this and some of them may start submitting bugs and even patches.

-    **Negative Outcome**: Your software stack is already very very specific to your particular domain.
-It's unlikely that you'll get the same groundswell response as a general purpose project like Jupyter, Pandas, or Spark.
+    **Negative Outcome**: Your software stack is already quite specific to your domain.
+It's unlikely that you will see the same response as a general purpose project like Jupyter, Pandas, or Spark.

     Additionally, maintaining an open development model is hard.
 You have to record all of your conversations and decision-making online.
-When people from other domains come with ideas you will have to choose between supporting them and supporting your own missing, which will very frequently come into contact.
+When people from other domains come with ideas you will have to choose between supporting them and supporting your own mission, which will frequently come into conflict.

+    In practice your engineers will start ignoring external users, and as a result your external users will stay away.

-2.  **Approach**: Start a new general purpose open source framework
+2.  **Start a new general purpose open source framework**

     **Positive**: If your project becomes widely adopted then you both get some additional development help, but perhaps more importantly your institution